-Google have introduced a new policy related to background location access in Android applications.
+Google has introduced a new policy related to background location access in Android applications.
 It can result in your application being rejected or taken down from the Google Play Store if the permissions declaration form wasn’t completed.

 There are two situations where this change in policy may concern you:

-- If you are trying to get your app uploaded to the Google Play Store, after uploading your APK on the Google Play Store, you may receive a message explaining that your app has been rejected due to one of the following reasons:
+- If you are trying to get your app uploaded to the Google Play Store, after uploading your AAB on the Google Play Store, you may receive a message explaining that your app has been rejected due to one of the following reasons:

 - "Feature does not meet requirements for background location access"